RTEMS/rtems-docs/c-user/semaphore_manager.rst

     This directive may cause the calling task to be preempted due to an obtain and release of the object allocator mutex.

-    The priority inheritance and priority ceiling algorithms are only supported for local, binary semaphores that use the priority task wait queue blocking discipline.
+    The priority inheritance, priority ceiling, and MrsP algorithms are only supported for local, binary semaphores that use the priority task wait queue blocking discipline.

     The following semaphore attribute constants are defined by RTEMS: